Teaching in Portsmouth

 "Portsmouth is seen as a city that fosters teaching talent, where continuous learning is embedded, and workloads are kept manageable for all professionals.
 As chair, I see all the impressive and impactful work going on and the success stories that are unfolding in front of us.
 I hope you will join us on our journey."

-In January 2019, there were 26,287 pupils in Portsmouth maintained schools and academies.
+In May 2023, there were 27642 pupils in Portsmouth maintained schools and academies.

-|No. of pupils||% of pupils|
+|Type||No. of pupils||% of pupils|

 Some schools are maintained by the Local Authority, and other schools are academies within a Multi Academy Trust.
 In Portsmouth, all schools are encouraged over time to become part of a strong Multi Academy Trust.
-There are 12 Multi Academy Trusts operating within the city.

 (inc. University Technology College)

 For the spread of pupils across primary, secondary and special school provision.